Missions Trip SupportRraising

 Support raising means simply sharing with others the exciting vision that God has given you!
 People will get involved when they hear your heart (and God's call).
 Often, financial support will come from sources that you did not expect.
 Embrace support raising as an exciting faith walk with God!

 As you meet people and share your vision, listen to the leading of the Holy Spirit.
 This may take practice, and yes, you may make mistakes at first.
 Follow the peace of Christ in making decisions.
-When you meet a pastor, missions committee, or individual, trust the Holy Spirit to guide you in what to say and do.
+When you meet with a pastor, missions committee, or individual, trust the Holy Spirit to guide you in what to say and do.
 If you don't have "peace," then move on and don't dwell on it.
 But if you sense the peace of the Lord, then you can be confident that God is at work making a "divine connection" to your support team!

 Free "People Raising" e-mail newsletter